tvalladon/node-talker-web-builder/readme.md

 - **Processing a Map:** Click on the "PROCESS MAP" menu item to generate a zip file containing JSON files for each room, which can be extracted to the server's `db/rooms` directory.

 ## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes or improvements.
+We welcome contributions from the community to enhance the Node Talker Web Builder Tool!
+If you're interested in helping with development, please feel free to fork the repository, make your changes, and submit a pull request.
+Whether you're fixing bugs, adding new features, or improving documentation, your contributions are greatly appreciated.

+Please note that this tool is a lower priority for me as most of my time will be spent on developing [Node Talker](https://github.com/tvalladon/node-talker) itself.
+Therefore, community contributions are crucial for the continued improvement and maintenance of this tool.

+If you have any questions or need guidance, don't hesitate to open an issue or reach out.
+Let's collaborate to make this tool even better!

+### Feature Hitlist

+Here are some features we would love to see added:

+- Functionality move rooms using drag and drop.
+- Functionality to copy and paste rooms.
+- Improved UI/UX for the room editing form.
+- Bulk editing of room properties.
+- Undo/redo functionality.
+- Performance optimizations for larger maps.
+- Tutorial and user guide.

+Feel free to pick any of these or suggest your own improvements!

 ## TODO

 - [ ] Add room props.
-- [ ] Add ability to move rooms while keeping connections intact.
+- [ ] Add form for editing zone values and settings.
 - [ ] Improve the UI/UX for the room editing form.
 - [ ] Implement undo/redo functionality.
 - [ ] Optimize performance for larger maps.
 - [ ] Create sample maps.
+- [ ] Add ability to move rooms while keeping connections intact.

 ## License
 This project is licensed under the MIT License.